DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

 3. Execute "cd networks/convlstm_networks/train_src/scripts/"
 4. Execute ". experiment_automation_lv2.sh"

-## Select the network to train
+## Specify the execution order durinig training (select if you want to extract image patches and select the network)

-The file "experiment_automation_lv2.sh" specifies the networks to be trained.
+The file "experiment_automation_lv2.sh" specifies the execution order during training.
 For example, the order could be 1. extract image patches and 2. train BUnetConvLSTM network (Default configuration).

 Modify this script to train other networks:
   1. open the "experiment_automation_lv2.sh" script,